logician22/energy-talking-points/src/pages/documents/alex-epstein-congressional-testimony-for-may-19-2021.md

 Fossil fuels' CO2 emissions have contributed to the warming of the last 170 years, but that warming has been mild and easily masterable—1 degree Celsius, mostly in the colder parts of the world.
 And life on Earth thrived when CO2 levels were more than 5 times today's.[^9]

 Fossil fuels have actually made us far safer from climate by providing low-cost energy for the amazing machines that protect us against storms, protect us against extreme temperatures, and alleviate drought.
-That’s why the rate of climate disaster deaths--deaths from extreme temperatures, droughts, wildfires, storms, and floods--has decreased by 98% over the last century.
+That’s why the rate of climate disaster deaths--deaths from extreme temperatures, droughts, wildfires, storms, and floods--has decreased by 98% over the last century.[^8]

 The global leader of the life-giving fossil fuel industry is the highly innovative US oil and gas industry, which has helped billions of people climb out of poverty and can help billions more--if our government stops unjustly punishing it.